Published: May 2015

 Once extended access via open+ access was live at Freelton, the posters were modified to inform customers and encourage them to register if they had not already done so.

 Hamilton did not rely on print materials alone.
 They also posted updates and notifications on their website and enlisted the help of a local municipal councilor to distribute the news via her far-reaching email newsletter.
 Freelton serves an older population and not everyone relies on their news through the Internet so HPL made sure to promote the new service in the community paper and on Freelton’s automated messaging service as well.

 Communication with staff is key

-Though open+ allows the Freelton branch to remain open, HPL wanted to make sure that staff support was always just a call away.
+Though open+ access allows the Freelton branch to remain open, HPL wanted to make sure that staff support was always just a call away.
 During extended access hours, customers at Freelton can reach someone at the Central Branch via a video phone.
 Using SharePoint, staff can find answers to the most frequently asked questions right at their fingertips.
-Even so, Dawna Wark, Library Manager at Hamilton says there have been very few calls.
+Even so, Dawna Wark, Hamilton’s Director of Public Services, says there have been very few calls.

 “I can count on two hands the number of questions we’ve received,” she says.
 Customers are comfortable using the space on their own.

 The open+ access pilot has been so successful for Hamilton that they recently installed the solution at their Lynden Branch location and are planning future implementations from a communications perspective.

 “We are using the same sort of posters, talking with the community newspaper – trying to get a reporter to come up and take a look,” she says.